sc3/cook-convictions/slides/dui.md

 Driving under the influence (DUI) is one of the most frequent offenses for convictions.
 The top twenty Chicago neighborhoods for DUI conviction rates are spread across the city.
 Interestingly, neighborhoods with widely disparate overall conviction rates, such as West Garfield Park and Irving Park, have similar conviction rates for DUI.
 In this case, Irving Park, which has a slightly lower DUI conviction rate, has more than twice the number of DUI convictions as West Garfield Park.

-Here's the top 20 for DUI convictions in order of convictions per capita.
-Note that the convictions rate has been rounded:
+Here's the top 20 community areas for DUI convictions in order of convictions per capita.
+Note that the conviction rate has been rounded:

 <table id="table-top-dui-community-areas" class="table">
 <thead>